pi108/Tableau-Challenge/README.md

 4. Newport Path: 33,348 trips
 5. Harborside:  30,275 trips
 This trend applies to most fo the months from Jan-2018 to March-2020.

+#### Trip Starting Points Analysis:
+Of the 775,202 trips over the entire period analyzed, the top 5 Stations (Starting Points) with the most number of trips were as follows:
+1. Grove St Path: 88,051 trips
+2. Hamilton Park: 45,522 trips
+3. Sip Ave: 39,443 trips
+4. Newport Path: 33,348 trips
+5. Harborside:  30,275 trips
+This trend applies to most fo the months from Jan-2018 to March-2020.

 <br>
 However, the trend changes  in April-2020 and May-2020.
 <br>